cmtchssn/Dissertation/README.md

 ### Day 023
 Keeping at it.
 Going to find out if I can name each face as it is created and perhaps get other attributes or something from it.
 Check out normals link Jesse sent.

+### Day 024
+Still working on it.
+I'm first going to try finding the normals of a colliding face and see what I can do with that information.

+I have something.
+I can find the contact points on my object and I can get my object's vertices and translate them to global coordinates.
+Now I need to match them to compare vertices to find what face is touching.
+I use a `Vector3[]` for each face on the D4 defined by `int[][] faceTrianglesD4`.
+Then I transform the `Vector3[]` into global position and turn it into a `string`.
+The code is awkward and has 3 vertices for each face that I have to compare to the three `collision.GetContact().point`s after converting them to `strings`.
+I am sure there is a better way of managing the data I'm using, but cannot seem to figure it out yet.
+I think using a `List<T>` to hold the data and comparing the contact points with the list might be the way to go.
+Again, I'm not sure how that works.
+I'll look up how to use and compare lists so I don't have 60+ lines of code for the D20 just defining faces.

 ---

 ### Jesse Meeting 001